Doctor of Nursing Practice (DNP)Pediatric Nurse Practitioner Track

 Total credits: 75 for Primary Care track; 14 for the additional Acute Care track

 Admissions Requirements At-A-Glance

-- One (1) year of full-time experience as a practicing professional nurse by the first day of class (additional work experience may be required by faculty)
+One (1) year of full-time experience as a practicing professional nurse by the first day of class

 At Baylor University’s Louise Herrington School of Nursing, we strongly believe in setting our students up for success.
 That's why we collaborate with you to identify clinical sites and preceptors for clinical rotations.
 Additionally, clinical placement sites may be potential locations for future employment opportunities upon graduation.
 If you already have a placement site or preceptor in mind, we encourage you to refer them to our placement team to secure.
-Download the DNP-PNP brochure for more information.
+Get your DNP-PNP guide for more information.

 The online DNP-PNP program offers primary and acute tracks to prepare versatile, specialized nursing professionals for a variety of care environments.
 The advanced curriculum focuses on primary healthcare needs of children and adolescents, utilizing patient-and-family centered care within the context of the family unit, and complex acute, critical, or chronic illness for pediatric patients.